QuarticCat/yacis/README.md

 $ ./yacis <path-to-input-file>
 ```

-This will directly output the result.
+This will directly print the result.

 ```
 $ ./yacis <path-to-input-file> <path-to-output-file>